Fear, Move Over - Love, You're Up

 You might wonder why it’s taken me so long.
 Or who am I, to even write a book?
 All valid questions.
 And oh how I have asked myself those very same questions hundreds of times over the years.

 First, why am I writing a book?
 Well, after much soul searching and questioning within, I have realized that I’m meant to share my experiences for the benefit of others.
-I truly feel that what I have gone through may just help others who may have shared a similar path.
+I truly feel that what I have gone through may just help those who may have shared a similar path.

 Then I had a revelation.
 After a series of reoccurring debilitating migraines, I was left with no choice but to take an indefinite leave of absence from work.
 I intentionally tried to find the root cause of these migraines, which were always right brained.
 I went on and off a variety of foods and beverages trying to find what my ‘trigger’ was.
 I wasn’t succeeding, but I was finally ‘smelling the roses’ so to speak.